lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

 Review period: every 12 months

-## Email communications (broadcast, not personal)
+## Email communications

 Purpose: to inform users about topics they have chosen to subscribe to.
+For broadcast, not personal emails.

 Success is:
  - high levels of engagement based on open rates and click rates